 Saint Nicholas'day in Nancy

 In Nancy, St. Nicholas Day is a popular traditional feast day marked by live entertainment that thrills young and old alike.
-Floats, major parades and fireworks are designed in his honour, with a different theme each year based on the history of Lorraine.
+Floats and parades are designed in his honour, with a different theme each year based on the history of Lorraine.